Control Management

 Section titled “Best Practices”Initial Scoping

-Section titled “Initial Scoping”- Start with a framework — Filter by your primary compliance target
+Section titled “Initial Scoping”- Start with a framework — Use “Scope by Framework” to select your primary compliance target

 - Review and refine — Deselect controls that don’t apply to your environment